jingga06/Astra_Otoparts_Predictive_Maintenance_Induction_Motor/README.md

 - **Vibration** is the only real sensor data, sourced directly from the public NASA IMS Bearing Dataset (Rexnord ZA-2115 bearings, 2000 RPM).
-- **Temperature and current** are synthetically generated from the same vibration-based health index (with a time lag and added noise) — see `pdm/synthetic_sensors.py` and Section 4.3 of `SentinelPM_Report.docx` for the full explanation and rationale.
+- **Temperature and current** are synthetically generated from the same vibration-based health index (with a time lag and added noise), see `pdm/synthetic_sensors.py` and Section 4.3 of `SentinelPM_Report.docx` for the full explanation and rationale.
-- The **Live Simulation** page demonstrates the retraining *mechanism*, not a live connection to physical Astra sensors — see Section 5.4 of the report for the full honest disclosure.
+- The **Live Simulation** page demonstrates the retraining *mechanism*, not a live connection to physical Astra sensors, see Section 5.4 of the report for the full honest disclosure.